sam-w-yellin/volatile-int-blog/content/posts/tuple-template-concepts/index.md

     ElementsAreIntegralImpl<Tuple, std::make_index_sequence<std::tuple_size_v<Tuple>>>;
 ```

-But there's a problem here. `Is` is a *parameter pack*. `std::make_index_sequence<std::tuple_size_v<Tuple>>` returns a *type* which has the parameter pack we want *inside*.
-Something like `std::index_sequence<0, 1, 2, ..., N>`.
-In order to get at that set of indices inside the sequence, we need to figure out a way to bind to that sequence.
+But there's a problem here. `Is` is a *parameter pack*. `std::make_index_sequence<std::tuple_size_v<Tuple>>` returns a *type* which has the parameter pack we want *inside* - something like `std::index_sequence<0, 1, 2, ..., N>`.
+In order to get at that set of indices inside the sequence, we need to bind to that sequence.
 We can do this with a *partial template specialization*.

-What we need is a template that is specialized on the `std::index_sequence` parameter pack.
+We need a template that is specialized on the `std::index_sequence` parameter pack.
 Something like:
 ```c++
 template <std::size_t...Is>
 struct sequence_extractor<std::index_sequence<Is...>> {};
 ```

-Now, we have a mechanism to bind the results of `std::make_index_sequence` to a template parameter pack.
-We need to utilize that mechanism, while still returning either a boolean value to the top-level `ElementsAreIntegral` concept.
-We can is utilize a struct that extracts out the `std::index_sequence` as a parameter pack, and have that struct extend `std::bool_constant`, where the `value` of that boolean constant is predicated on the result of `ElementsAreIntegralImpl`.
+Now we have a mechanism to bind the results of `std::make_index_sequence` to a template parameter pack.
+We need a struct which utilizes that mechanism to pull out the parameter pack, and which exposes a boolean value to the top-level `ElementsAreIntegral` concept representing if each element is `std::integral`.
+We can is utilize a struct that extracts out the `std::index_sequence` as a parameter pack, *and* have that struct extend `std::bool_constant`, where the `value` of that boolean constant is predicated on the result of `ElementsAreIntegralImpl`.
 That's quite a mouthful, let's write it out step by step.

-First, we define our top-level concept predicated on the `::value` of a struct.
+First, we define our top-level concept to be predicated on the `::value` static member of a struct we will define.
 We'll call that struct `SequenceHelper`.
-It is templated on the Tuple and the result of `std::make_index_sequence` - both parameters are required because we need to forward them onto the `ElementsAreIntegralImpl` concept.
+It is templated on the `Tuple` parameter to the top-level concept and the result of `std::make_index_sequence` on that parameter.
+Both parameters are required because we need to forward them onto the `ElementsAreIntegralImpl` concept.
 ```c++
 template <typename Tuple>
 concept ElementsAreIntegral =